modulesro/module-aston-task/README.md

 8, automated tests - junit tests without spring context; integration tests with spring context

 Other notes:
+ * main test case calculation from task example (14.04 EUR) is implemented in InsuranceControllerIntegrationTests.testCalculationSuccess
  * base rates are stored in DB and loaded on application startup, additional rates are stored in application.properties file (could be also in DB)
  * as much as possible used spring autoconfiguration
  * no need to use complex JPA  - used only simple spring JDBC repository default implementation